The AI Wrapper Market in 2025

 The average monthly subscription price for B2C AI wrappers is $15-30, while B2B wrappers charge $50-200 per user monthly.

-Average starting prices are $10-20 for individual plans and $25-50 for team plans before volume discounts kick in at larger scales.
+Average starting prices are $10-20 for individual plans and $25-50 for team plans before volume discounts kick in.

-Approximately 65-75% of AI wrapper companies offer freemium models with limited features or usage, using free tiers for customer acquisition and upselling to paid plans once users experience value.
+Approximately 65-75% of AI wrapper companies offer freemium models with limited features or usage, using free tiers for customer acquisition.

 What is the percentage of free users converting to paid users for AI wrappers?

-The average freemium conversion rate for AI wrappers is 2-5%, though top performers reach 8-12% conversion from free to paid plans.
+The average freemium conversion rate for AI wrappers is 2-5%, though top performers reach 8-12% conversion.

-Conversion improves dramatically when wrappers implement usage limits that interrupt workflow at natural upgrade moments rather than hard blocks.
-Building habit formation through daily use cases before hitting limits works better than aggressive paywalls immediately after signup.
+Conversion improves dramatically when wrappers implement usage limits that interrupt workflow at natural upgrade moments.
+Building habit formation through daily use cases before hitting limits works better than aggressive paywalls.

 Showing clear ROI through time saved or money earned in the free tier makes paid upgrades feel like investments rather than expenses.